Vietnam News Agency

 Vietnam News Agency (VNA, Thông tấn xã Việt Nam) is the official state-run news agency of the Socialist Republic of Vietnam.
 It operates more than 30 foreign bureaux worldwide and maintains 63 bureaux in Vietnam — one for each city and province, including 6 in ASEAN.
 The current General Director of VNA is Nguyen Duc Loi.
 It also operates the website VietnamPlus.

-It exists alongside the Vietnam Television (VTV) and the Voice of Vietnam (VOV) being the official information agencies under direct administration of the Ministry of Finance.
+It exists alongside the Vietnam Television (VTV) and the Voice of Vietnam (VOV) being the official information agencies under direct administration of the State owned.